 I felt independent in many ways: I made my own decisions since very often there wasn’t time to communicate with my colleagues, I worked on my own schedule and did things my way, but on the other hand… it felt like I’m not a part of the company anymore.
 Does this sound silly?
 I bet it does!

-But sometimes I do feel like that only single person on “couples-only” party.
+But sometimes I do feel like that only a single person in a “couples-only” party.
 You’re kind of fine, but not really.
 You’re kind of a part of all that, but after all… not really.

 Well, you know what I mean!
 (Or you’ve been super lucky and you don’t!).